Carpet Stain Removal

 5. Commercial Cleaner Tips

 When natural products aren’t working, you can always try a commercial carpet cleaner.
 Remember these tips before tackling any carpet cleaning jobs.
 Before you start, test the cleaner in an inconspicuous place to make sure there won’t be any damage or discoloration.
 Remove as much of the spill as possible from the carpet before applying cleaner; make sure not to rub or you may spread the stain to a larger area.
-For spot cleaners, make sure to work from the outside of the stain in to keep it from spreading.
+For spot cleaners, make sure to work from the outside of the stain to keep it from spreading.
+However, if your store-bought cleaner does not do its trick, professional cleaning services such as the ones at Hydra Clean Northwest or alike could assist you in getting your carpet looking as good as new.

 6. Potty Training “Accidents”